 The Gaelic and the Norwegians were the first inhabitants of Iceland.
 The history and demography of the Icelanders (as diverse as it is right now) are not complete without the mention of these two origins.

-Iceland’s landscape is one of the few in the world that has remained the same for thousands of years with treacherous mountains and active volcanos dotting the whole land which has until today makes the country a sparsely populated one But it’s also one of the richest and most developed modern worlds we have presently.
+Iceland’s landscape is one of the few in the world that has remained the same for thousands of years.
+With treacherous mountains and active volcanos dotting the whole land which has until today.
+It makes the country a sparsely populated one.
+But it’s also one of the richest and most developed modern worlds we have presently.

 Icelandic Ancestry – Where do Icelanders come from?

 The record has it that, Icelanders have about 60% Norse origin while the rest is of the Irish Gaelic.
 In fact, there is a whole lot of evidence of the Irish influence in Iceland across the country especially in the naming of some places in Iceland.
 For example, a place like Vestmannaeyjar is translated to mean ‘the Westman Islands’.
 This is so because the Norse usually refers to the Irish as ‘Westmen’ prior to the settlement period.
 That’s because Ireland was believed to be positioned in the westernmost part of Europe.

 History also has it that, when the Norse raiders were coming back from their Viking expedition, en route to Iceland, they normally stopped by at some Irish settlement.
 They attacked and plundered these settlements and took slaves of many Irish men and women.
 Brought them to Iceland and made the women slaves after ‘mixing’ with the Norse Vikings.
 They would later go on to become mothers of the first generation of what today are trueborn Icelanders.